freenas/freenas-docs/userguide/sharing.rst

 :numref:`Table %s <iscsi_target_settings_tab>`
 summarizes the settings that can be configured when creating a Target.

-.. note:: an iSCSI target creates a block device that may be accessible to multiple initiators.
+.. note:: An iSCSI target creates a block device that may be accessible to multiple initiators.
 A clustered filesystem is required on the block device, such as VMFS used by VMware ESX/ESXi, in order for multiple initiators to mount the block device